 Freelance vs. agency model

-So who should you onboard for social media between freelance vs. agency?
-As aforementioned, this will depend on several factors:
+So who should you onboard for social media marketing between an agency and a freelancer?

-- Cost or your budget
+- Cost or your budget.

-- Your business goals
+- Your business goals.

-But the most significant factor will be the ROI your business will bring by hiring an agency or freelance for your social media plan.
+But the most significant factor will be the ROI brought to your business by hiring either an agency or a freelancer for your social media plan.